xvi-r/Aura-Audiobook-Player/README.md

 # Aura
 A local audiobook and EPUB library application.
 It includes a Spring Boot API for importing, cataloguing, and streaming media, a browser-based interface, and an Electron desktop shell.

+> **Development status:** This is an in-development project, not a finished product.
+Features, APIs, and data formats may change, and some edge cases still need refinement.

 ## Features

 - Import M4B, MP3, and M4A audiobooks and read their metadata and chapters.
 - Extract audiobook cover art with FFmpeg.
 - Import EPUB e-books, optionally associating them with an audiobook.
 - Browse library metadata, cover art, audio files, and EPUB files through the REST API.
+- Correct incomplete or unreliable embedded audiobook metadata with an Audible ASIN.
+The web UI can retrieve title, cover, series, publisher, genres, runtime, and chapter timestamps from Audnex.
+- Look up selected words while reading EPUBs using dictionary and Wikipedia results, with a Wookieepedia (Star Wars Fandom) lookup when a general definition is not available.
 - Run the web interface in a browser or in the Electron desktop app.

 ## Project layout